-A battery, as you may already know, is primarily made of three components; the cathode (positive terminal), the anode, (negative terminal), and an electrolyte, a chemical medium which physically separates those two.
+A battery, as you may already know, is primarily made of three components; the cathode (positive terminal), the anode (negative terminal), and an electrolyte, a chemical medium that physically separates those two.
 When a battery is hooked up to an electrical circuit or a light bulb, chemical reactions in the electrolyte allows electricity to flow into the device.

 - Primary or non-rechargeable batteries, and